Comet streaking past Earth, providing spectacular show

 Scientists involved in the mission said the comet is about 3 miles (5 kilometers) across.
 Its nucleus is covered with sooty material dating back to the origin of our solar system 4.6 billion years ago.

-The comet will be visible around the world until mid-August, when it heads back toward the outer solar system.
+The comet will be visible across the Northern Hemisphere until mid-August, when it heads back toward the outer solar system.
 While it’s visible with the naked eye in dark skies with little or no light pollution, binoculars are needed to see the long tail, according to NASA.

+It will be about 7,000 years before the comet returns, “so I wouldn’t suggest waiting for the next pass,” said the telescope’s deputy principal investigator Joe Masiero of NASA’s Jet Propulsion Laboratory in Pasadena, California.

+He said it is the brightest comet since the mid-1990s for stargazers in the Northern Hemisphere.

 Astronauts aboard the International Space Station have already caught a glimpse.